timkuijsten/wiresep/doc/sessionmaintenance.md

 ## Data send path

-Packet from the tun interface to the Internet while the current session is active.
+Packet from the tun interface to the Internet.

 ```
     if (sessactive(sesscurr)) {